 \subsubsection{Context Management: The Double-Edged Sword}

 The NES architecture relies heavily on retrieving and attending to extended context to improve suggestion relevance.
-However, our results on (C1) indicate this mechanism creates a robust attack surface for context poisoning.
+However, our results on (C1) indicate this mechanism creates a robust attack surface for context contamination.

-\textbf{Inherited vs. Propagated Risks.} While the base model demonstrates inherent weaknesses (V1) with a 90.00\% failure rate in suggesting secure cryptographic primitives, the more alarming trend is its tendency to propagate external insecurities.
-The model reproduces sensitive data and vulnerabilities found respectively in \textit{Recently Viewed Code} (V2, 70.00\%) and \textit{Cross-file Dependencies} (V6, 100.00\%).
-While direct edit history propagation was lower (V3, 33.00\%), the model struggles to distinguish between revoked and active intent, reintroducing code that was explicitly deleted (V4, 100.00\% recurrence) during Undo operations.
-This confirms that NES models treat context as a persistent source of truth, lacking the semantic filter to reject insecure priors.
+\textbf{Inherited vs. Propagated Risks.} While the base model already exhibits inherent weaknesses (V1, 90.00\% failure rate in suggesting secure cryptographic primitives), a more alarming trend is its tendency to propagate external insecurities into the active edit.
+The model reproduces sensitive data and vulnerabilities drawn from \textit{Recently Viewed Code} (V2, 70.00\%) and \textit{Cross-file Dependencies} (V6, 100.00\%).
+Direct propagation from \textit{Edit History} is lower (V3, 33.00\%), yet the model still does not reliably distinguish revoked from active intent, reintroducing code that the user explicitly deleted via Undo (V4, 100.00\% recurrence).
+These observations indicate that NES treats retrieved context as a persistent source of information without consistently filtering out insecure patterns.

-\begin{mybox}[boxsep=0pt, boxrule=1pt, left=4pt, right=4pt, top=4pt, bottom=4pt, ] ~ \textbf{Finding 1:} NES models inherit inherent vulnerabilities from their underlying LLMs and is highly susceptible to context poisoning, with a 78.83\% vulnerability rate when exposed to contaminated contexts. \end{mybox}
+\begin{mybox}[boxsep=0pt, boxrule=1pt, left=4pt, right=4pt, top=4pt, bottom=4pt, ] ~ \textbf{Finding 1:} NES models inherit vulnerabilities from their underlying LLMs and are further susceptible to context contamination, reaching a 78.83\% vulnerability rate when exposed to contaminated contexts. \end{mybox}

-\textbf{False Contextual Trust.} The model implicitly trusts the structural context provided by the path or environment (V6).
-In file handling scenarios, the model assumed 100.00\% of externally supplied paths were safe, bypassing validation steps.
-In addition, the model operates in 70\% possibility to replicate the secrets viewed in the testing environment without discerning the current context (V2), even when the user has taken explicit steps to remove them from the active codebase (V4).
-This suggests that the model's contextual understanding is shallow, relying on pattern recognition rather than a deeper semantic grasp of security implications.
-This \textit{False Safety Assumption} underscores a fundamental reasoning flaw: the model infers safety not from semantic analysis, but from the mere presence of code within the retrieval window.
-By failing to distinguish between trusted internal logic and untrusted external inputs, it collapses the threat boundary effectively treating all context as a secure baseline.
+\textbf{False Contextual Trust.} Beyond propagation, the model also implicitly trusts the structural context delivered by the path or environment.
+In file handling scenarios (V6), it treats 100.00\% of externally supplied paths as safe and skips validation steps.
+In parallel, it replicates secrets observed in the testing environment in 70\% of cases (V2) without discriminating the current context, and reintroduces them even after the user has explicitly removed them from the active codebase (V4).
+Together these behaviors indicate that the model infers safety not from semantic analysis but from the mere presence of code within the retrieval window---a \textit{False Safety Assumption} that erases the boundary between trusted internal logic and untrusted external inputs and collapses retrieved context into a single trusted baseline.